ShintoTonyProjects/Vehicle_Security_System/README.md

 ## 🔧 Key Features

 - 🧠 **Driver Face Recognition**
-  Only authorized faces can start the vehicle using a live webcam-based verification system (OpenCV + Python).
+  Only authorized faces can use the vehicle using a live webcam-based verification system (OpenCV + Python).

 - 😴 **Drowsiness Detection System**
   Alerts and prevents accidents using real-time Eye Aspect Ratio (EAR) monitoring with a webcam.